-The City of Lynchburg and Lynchburg College will hold a joint forum for residents and city and college stakeholders on Thursday, October 30 at 7 p.m. on the College Lake Dam study.
+The City of Lynchburg and University of Lynchburg will hold a joint forum for residents and city and college stakeholders on Thursday, October 30 at 7 p.m. on the College Lake Dam study.
 The Open House will take place in the Community Meeting Room at the Lynchburg Public Library, 2315 Memorial Avenue.

 The Open House will provide attendees with an opportunity to hear about the progress of the study including the current schedule for study completion.
 In addition, members of the Study Team will be on hand to answer questions, and attendees will be encouraged to provide input regarding the proposed alternatives.

 The Study Team will present two alternatives being considered: rehabilitating the dam to meet current dam safety regulations or removing the dam and constructing wetlands where the lakebed once existed.
 Other improvements are also being considered, such as creating a smaller lakebed, re-engineering wetlands, creating a forebay to help with ongoing sediment removal, restoring the stream to pre-dam conditions, and creating a pedestrian crossing under the roadway.